 - When your fingers are wet.

-- In dusty environments, like a windy beach or when hiking along a dusty trail.
-Just make sure you wash off all the dust on your device using water from the faucet afterwards.
+- In dusty environments, such as a windy beach or when hiking along a dusty trail.
+Just make sure you wash off all the dust on your device using water from the tap afterwards.

 - Taking photos and movies in wet surroundings.
 Remember not to use the device underwater.
-If you accidentally get the device wet with non-fresh water, wash the device under a faucet.
+If you accidentally get the device wet with non-fresh water, wash the device with tap water.

-As well as making sure you familiarize yourself with your device, you must remember to firmly close all covers before exposing your device to water or dust.
-This includes the covers for the micro USB port, the SIM card slot, and the memory card.
-Some of our devices have a capless water-resistant micro USB port.
+As well as making sure you familiarise yourself with your device, you must remember to firmly close all covers before exposing your device to water or dust.
+This includes the covers for the micro USB port, the SIM card slot and the memory card.
+Some of our devices have a capless water resistant micro USB port.
 In cases where such a device has been exposed to water, it’s important that the USB port is completely dry before a USB cable is inserted into it.
-To remove moisture from the USB port, shake your device several times with the USB port facing downward, then use a microfiber cloth to wipe your device dry.
+To remove moisture from the USB port, shake your device several times with the USB port facing downwards and then use a micro-fibre cloth to wipe your device dry.
 Repeat the procedure until no moisture is visible in the USB port.

 Here are a few tips to help you make the most of your device:

-- Do not expose the device to sea water, salt water, chlorinated water, or liquids such as fruit juices, liquid detergent, and vinegar.
+- Do not expose the device to seawater, salt water, chlorinated water or liquids such as fruit drinks, liquid detergent and vinegar.